David Richards (footballer, born 1896): Playing career

 Richards played for Larkhall Thistle before travelling to England to join Port Vale in August 1922.
 His only appearance was at centre-half in a 1–0 defeat at Notts County on 28 October 1922, and he was released at the end of the season.

 Richards then became one of new Dundee Hibernian manager Jimmy Brownlie's first signings for the 1923–24 season, and made his debut for "Hibs" in a Penman Cup tie against St Johnstone on 15 August 1923.
-Two months later the club changed its name mid-season, with Richards being one of the players that appeared in their first match under the new identity of Dundee United.
+Two months later, the club changed its name mid-season, with Richards being one of the players who appeared in their first match under the new identity of Dundee United.
 He spent two seasons with the club, making over 50 competitive appearances and winning promotion as champions of Second Division in the 1924–25 season.
 Although Dundee United hoped to keep the promotion-winning squad intact for their first season in the top division, Richards departed after accepting an offer from Luton Town.

 The "Hatters" finished seventh in the Third Division South in 1925–26, eighth in 1926–27, 13th in 1927–28, seventh in 1928–29, 13th in 1929–30, and seventh again in 1930–31.
 He made 147 league appearances in his six years at Kenilworth Road.
-After leaving Luton he joined league rivals Watford on a free transfer.
+After leaving Luton, he joined league rivals Watford on a free transfer.
 Richards made 43 appearances in all competitions over two seasons at Vicarage Road, as the "Hornets" posted eleventh-place finishes in 1931–32 and 1932–33.